Pointer Events Working Group Charter

 Web browsers can receive input in a variety of ways including mouse, touch, and pen input.
 A “pointer” is an abstract form of input that can be any point of contact on a input surface made by a mouse cursor, pen, finger, or multiple fingers.

-For example, a content creator using Web Pointer Events would have only use a single model, rather than separate code paths for mouse events, touch events, and pen-tablet events, making authoring content much more efficient and inclusive.
+Pointer Events provide support for handling mouse, touch, and pen input for web sites and web applications through DOM Events.
+For example, a content creator using Pointer Events would only have use a single model, rather than separate code paths for mouse events, touch events, and pen-tablet events, making authoring content much more efficient and inclusive.

 The following features are out of scope, and will not be addressed by this working group.